100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo that is more playful and characterful than its main competitor.

-- The Fact: The classic “bun halves” logo was used from 1969 to 1999, and then brought back in a refined form in 2021.
+- The Fact: The classic “bun halves” logo was used from 1969 to 1999 and was then reintroduced in a refined form in 2021.
 It cleverly uses the product itself to form the container for the brand name.

 - My Take: Bringing back the old logo was a brilliant move.
 It’s full of warmth, nostalgia, and personality—things the generic blue-swoosh logo from 1999 completely lacked.
 It looks like food, which is suitable for a food company.